vmware-samples/packer-examples-for-vsphere/README.md

 #### Linux Distribution Kickstart and Ansible Roles

-Username and password variables are passed into the kickstart or cloud-init files for each Linux distribution as Packer template files (`.pkrtpl.hcl`) to generate these on-demand.
+Username and password variables are passed into the kickstart or [cloud-init][cloud-init] files for each Linux distribution as Packer template files (`.pkrtpl.hcl`) to generate these on-demand.
 Ansible roles are then used to configure the Linux machine image builds.

 #### Microsoft Windows Unattended amd Scripts